DataDog/documentation/content/en/database_monitoring/setup_sql_server/rds.md

 ## Install the Agent

-Since AWS does not grant direct host access, the Datadog Agent must be installed somewhere separately where it has access to the RDS host.
-There are several options for installing and running the agent.
+Since AWS does not grant direct host access, the Datadog Agent must be installed separately, where it has access to the RDS host.
+There are several options for installing and running the Agent.

 {{< tabs >}}
 {{% tab "Windows Host" %}}